Ariaryy/AniName/README.md

 python rename_utility.py
 ```

-When you launch the <b>Rename Utility</b>, you are asked to specify the <b>Path of the Anime Directory</b>.
+When you launch the <b>Rename Utility</b>, you are asked to press Enter to select your Anime a folder.
+It refers to the folder containing the Anime(s) the app is to rename.

+Alternatively, you can specify the path of the Anime Directory.
 It refers to the path of the parent folder containing the Anime(s) the app is to rename.

 The path can be obtained by opening the folder containing your Anime(s) using <b>File Explorer</b>, right-clicking on the address bar, and selecting <b>Copy address</b>.
 The path will be copied to the clipboard which can be pasted into the app.

 The <b>Rename Utility</b> will scan for directories/subdirectories matching the format mentioned in
 [Anime Folder Formatting](#anime-folder-formatting).
-The process of renaming can be started by confirming the Anime(s) found during the scan by the user.
+The process of renaming can be started by confirming the Anime(s) found during the scan.

 After the rename, a backup of all previous filenames are stored in a folder called <b>ORIGINAL_EPISODE_FILENAMES</b>.
 This folder is made outside the path entered while using the <b>Rename Utility</b>.
 The previous filenames can be restored using the [Restore Utility](#restore-utility).